2011 LSU Tigers baseball team

 The 2011 LSU Tigers baseball team represented Louisiana State University in the NCAA Division I baseball season of 2011.
 The Tigers played their home games in the new Alex Box Stadium, which opened in 2009.

 The team was coached by Paul Mainieri who was in his fifth season at LSU.
-In the previous season, the Tigers failed to defend their 2009 National Title; however, the Tigers were able to successfully repeat as SEC Tournament Champions.
+In the previous season, the Tigers failed to defend their 2009 National Title.
 Overall, the Tigers finished 41–22, 14–16 in the SEC.